eudoxia0/eudoxia0.github.io/article/_posts/2023-02-01-shells-are-two-things.md

 summary: Command languages are scripting languages are and should be different things.
 ---

-The fundamental problem of system shells is they are required to be too things.
+The fundamental problem of shells is they are required to be two things.

 1. **A high-frequency REPL**, which requires terseness, short command names, little to no syntax, implicit rather than explicit, in order to minimize the